-During the year ended December 31, 2021, no securities have been issued by the Company that are outstanding, but not listed or quoted on a marketplace, except as set forth for stock options ("Options") and restricted share awards ("RSAs") granted under the Company's existing stock option plan ("Option Plan") and the Company's existing share award incentive plan ("Share Award Plan").
-During 2021, Spartan granted 2,009,800 RSAs and 1,215,000 Options with an average exercise price of \$4.29 per Common Share.
+During the year ended December 31, 2022, no securities have been issued by the Company that are outstanding, but not listed or quoted on a marketplace, except as set forth for stock options ("Options") and restricted share awards ("RSAs") granted under the Company's existing stock option plan ("Option Plan") and the Company's existing share award incentive plan ("Share Award Plan").
+During 2022, Spartan granted 2,415,500 RSAs and 799,200 Options with an average exercise price of \$8.29 per Common Share.
 On the vesting dates of such RSAs, the holder is entitled to receive one Common Share of the Company for no additional consideration.
 Each Option entitles the holder thereof upon exercise to acquire one Common Share for the stated exercise price in accordance with the Option Plan.
-Additional information is provided in note 13(d) of Spartan's Consolidated Financial Statements for the years ended December 31, 2021 and 2020.
+Additional information is provided in note 13 of Spartan's Consolidated Financial Statements for the years ended December 31, 2022 and 2021.